Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/index.md

     + [`redundantHermitianCoefficients`](/classes/wavevortextransform/redundanthermitiancoefficients.html) Returns a matrix with 1s at the 'redundant' hermiation indices.
 + Masks
   + Other
+    + [`maskForAliasedModes`](/classes/wavevortextransform/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.
     + [`masksForAllFlowConstituents`](/classes/wavevortextransform/masksforallflowconstituents.html) Returns six 'masks' (matrices with 1s or 0s) indicating where the six
+    + [`masksForFlowConstituents`](/classes/wavevortextransform/masksforflowconstituents.html) Returns a sets of 'masks' indicating where different solution types live in the Ap, Am, A0 matrices.
 + Validation and internal unit testing
   + Other
     + [`validateTransformationMatrices`](/classes/wavevortextransform/validatetransformationmatrices.html) used to confirm if $$S$$ and $$S^{-1}$$ are inverses